karayaman/Play-online-chess-with-real-chess-board/README.md

 2. Take screenshots of chess board of online game at starting position, one for when you play white and one for when you play black and save them as "white.JPG" and "black.JPG" similar to the images included in the source code.

+3. Enable auto promotion to queen from settings of online game.

-3. Place your webcam near to your chessboard so that all of the squares and pieces can be clearly seen by it.
+4. Place your webcam near to your chessboard so that all of the squares and pieces can be clearly seen by it.

-4. Remove all pieces from your chess board.
+5. Remove all pieces from your chess board.

-5. Run "board_calibration.py".
+6. Run "board_calibration.py".

-6. Check that corners of your chess board are correctly detected by "board_calibration.py" and press key "q" to save detected chess board corners.
+7. Check that corners of your chess board are correctly detected by "board_calibration.py" and press key "q" to save detected chess board corners.
 You don't need to manually select chess board corners, it should be automatically detected by the program.
 The square covered by points (0,0), (0,1),(1,0) and (1,1) should be a8.
 Example chess board detection result:

    ![](https://github.com/karayaman/Play-online-chess-with-real-chess-board/blob/main/chessboard_detection_result.jpg?raw=true)

-7. Note that "constants.bin" file is created or modified.
+8. Note that "constants.bin" file is created or modified.

 ## Usage